Vyral/base-template/_posts/2019-05-17-the-formula-for-lead-conversion-in-a-shifting-market.md

 ---
 layout: post
-title: Understanding the Formula for Lead Conversion in a Shifting Market
+title: The Formula for Lead Conversion in a Shifting Market
 tags:
 excerpt: >-
   Shift or no shift, leads are priceless, so follow-up with them until they buy,